Gaza Strip: Statehood

-Some Israeli analysts have argued that the Gaza Strip can be considered a de facto independent state, even if not internationally recognized as such.
+Some Israeli analysts have argued that the Gaza Strip can be considered a de facto state, even if not internationally recognized as such.
 Israeli Major General Giora Eiland, who headed Israel's National Security Council, has argued that after the disengagement and Hamas takeover, the Gaza Strip became a de facto state for all intents and purposes, writing that "It has clear borders, an effective government, an independent foreign policy and an army.
 These are the exact characteristics of a state."

-Dr. Yagil Levy, a professor of Political Sociology and Public Policy at the Open University of Israel, wrote in a Haaretz column that "Gaza is a state in every respect, at least as social scientists understand the term.
+Yagil Levy, a professor of Political Sociology and Public Policy at the Open University of Israel, wrote in a Haaretz column that "Gaza is a state in every respect, at least as social scientists understand the term.
 It has a central government with an army that's subordinate to it and that protects a population living in a defined territory.
 Nevertheless, Gaza is a castrated state.
 Israel and Egypt control its borders.
 The Palestinian Authority pays for the salaries of some of its civil servants.
 And the army doesn't have a monopoly on armed force, because there are independent militias operating alongside it."

 Moshe Arens, a former Israeli diplomat who served as Foreign Minister and Defense Minister, likewise wrote that Gaza is a state as "it has a government, an army, a police force and courts that dispense justice of sorts."
 In November 2018, Israeli Justice Minister Ayelet Shaked asserted that Gaza is an independent state, stating that Palestinians "already have a state" in Gaza.

 Geoffrey Aronson has likewise argued that the Gaza Strip can be considered a proto-state with some aspects of sovereignty, writing that "a proto-state already exists in the Gaza Strip, with objective attributes of sovereignty the Ramallah-based Mahmoud Abbas can only dream about.
 Gaza is a single, contiguous territory with de facto borders, recognised, if not always respected, by friend and foe alike.
 There are no permanently stationed foreign occupiers and, most importantly, no civilian Israeli settlements."
 Writing in Newsweek, journalist Marc Schulman referred to Gaza as "an impoverished proto-state that lives off aid."